lorinbeer/lorinbeer.github.io/_posts/2013-06-02-basic-makefiles.md

 ### tabs only
 whitespace won't cut it, tabs or fail.
 Make sure that any indented lines begin with an actual tab character, and not the equivalent in other whitespace characters.
 :set noexpandtab in vim to prevent expansion of tabs if you have that set.

+### dependency errors
+specifying dependencies incorrectly is a common way a build system written in make fails.
+This is a big reason why a higher level build system like scons or cmake are recommended over raw make.
+By incorrectly specifying dependencies, the build system may rebuild or fail to build targets, resulting in frequent use of '$ make clean', which defeats one of the main advantages of a build system.